 Introduction

-Increasing prevalence of unethical practices such as unnecessary investigations, overcharging, and violation of patients’ rights in private hospitals have drawn attention to the unregulated and overwhelmingly commercialised private healthcare sector in India (1).
-This situation underscores the critical need for regulation of the existing, dominant private sector in India, for its effective engagement in achieving Universal Healthcare (UHC).
-In order to deliberate upon social accountability of private health sector, a two days national level workshop was jointly organised by SATHI (Support for Advocacy and Training to Health Initiatives) and Jan Swasthya Abhiyan on 26-27 November 2019 at Delhi, on ‘ensuring accountability and responsiveness of the private health sector in India’.
-It was attended by around 60 participants including health activists, public health professionals, practicing doctors, researchers and policy makers from across India.
-Building upon political economy and transformations in healthcare, key components for regulation and accountability of private sector such as patients’ rights, Grievance Redressal mechanisms, enactment of Clinical Establishment Act, Standard Treatment Guidelines) and rate regulation were intensely brainstormed during the workshop.
-These deliberations were important to unpack the key components for regulation of private sector and highlighted challenges in each one.
-The workshop also helped to build consensus and engagement amongst diverse stakeholder groups on this issue.
+Increasing prevalence of unethical practices such as unnecessary investigations, overcharging, and violation of patients’ rights especially in private hospitals have drawn attention to the unregulated and overwhelmingly commercialised nature of the private healthcare sector in India (1).
+This situation underscores the critical need for regulation of the existing, dominant private healthcare sector, for its effective engagement in achieving Universal Healthcare (UHC).
+In order to deliberate upon the social accountability of the private health sector, a two-day national level workshop on ‘ensuring accountability and responsiveness of the private health sector in India’, was co-organised by SATHI (Support for Advocacy and Training to Health Initiatives) and Jan Swasthya Abhiyan on 26-27 November 2019 at Delhi,.
+The workshop was attended by close to 60 participants including health activists, public health professionals, practicing doctors, researchers and policy makers from across India.
+Building upon political economy and transformations in healthcare, key components for regulation and accountability of private sector such as patients’ rights, Grievance Redressal mechanisms, enactment of Clinical Establishment Act, Standard Treatment Guidelines) and rate regulation were intensely brainstormed over the sessions.
+These deliberations were important to unpack the key components for regulation of the private healthcare sector and it highlighted the challenges in each one.
+The workshop also helped to build consensus and engagement amongst diverse stakeholder groups on the various issues (make this plural as there were surely multiple issues?).

 Setting the context- political economy of healthcare

-In the introductory address, Dr Abhay Shukla from SATHI, who is a public health professional, outlined the importance of this workshop, saying, it is a need of an hour to discuss the elephant in the room i.e. rapidly growing, huge and unregulated private healthcare sector.
-It is necessary to deepen our understanding about the intricacies of private sector and tackle it effectively.
-He added that, this is important and urgent in the context of recent NITI Aayog report (2) which has clearly emphasized the role of private sector in healthcare service.
-Following this, during the first session on key aspects of political economy of healthcare, he shared the data on scope and scale of private health sector in India, financialization and increasing investments and outlined four phases of evolution in healthcare in India as follows- the first phase, 1950-70- individual practitioners, not for profit providers and public health care, second phase, 1980-2000- small and medium providers and third phase, 2000-to at present – large multi-specialty hospitals, making a move from commercialisation to corporatisation of HC.
+In the introductory address, Dr Abhay Shukla from SATHI, a public health professional, outlined the importance of this workshop, saying how it is the need of the hour to discuss the elephant in the room, i.e. the rapidly growing, mammoth and unregulated private healthcare sector.
+It is necessary to deepen our understanding about the intricacies of private what sector and tackle it effectively.
+He stressed on its importance and urgency in the context of recent NITI Aayog report (2) which has clearly emphasized the role of private sector in healthcare service.
+Discussing the key aspects of political economy of healthcare, Shukla shared the data on scope and scale of private health sector in India, financialization and increasing investments, and outlined four phases of evolution in healthcare in India: the first phase, 1950-70- individual practitioners, not for profit providers and public health care, second phase, 1980-2000- small and medium providers and third phase, 2000-to at present – large multi-specialty hospitals, making a move from commercialisation to corporatisation of HC.
 While in the fourth phase, state financing is becoming crucial in terms of either subsidisation or investments for supporting the growth of private HC sector.
 Corporate and large private health care providers are now turning to the State to massively fuel the ‘fourth phase’ of expansion – based on large scale ‘strategic purchasing’, consolidated with state-specific schemes.
 Dr Indira Chakravarthi, a public health researcher, illustrated manifestations of corporatisation of private healthcare such as shutting down of small hospitals, doctor’s autonomy at stake, performance targets set for doctors.
-She interrogated on hybrid partnerships of non-profit charitable hospitals and for-profit hospitals corporate entities.
+She interrogated hybrid partnerships of non-profit charitable hospitals and for-profit hospitals corporate entities.
 Dr Shukla further proposed the need for taking a differential approach while having common principals for the regulation of wide spectrum of private healthcare providers ranging from individual practitioners to small and medium hospitals, to charitable hospitals, to the corporate hospitals.

 Patient rights in India and clinical establishment act